cocos/cocos-docs/en/audio-system/audiosource.md

 ### Via script

-For more flexible control of AudioSource playback, you can add a custom script to the node where the **AudioSource component** is located and then call the appropriate API to control audio playback.
+For more flexible control of AudioSource playback, add a custom script to the node where the **AudioSource component** is located and then call the appropriate API to control audio playback.

 1. Add the AudioSource component to the node and specify the audio asset.